-Weapons Cache Found In Ithaca, N.Y.
-After Tip From Walmart Employee
+Weapons Cache Found In Ithaca, N.Y., After Tip From Walmart Employee

 According to the document, the following day, IPD Investigators and Special Agents spoke with an individual who told them that in the fall of 2017, Reynolds gave him $1,000 dollars in cash to buy a firearm, along with an additional $200 as payment for going through with the purchase.
 The individual said Reynolds told him that he was not allowed to buy the firearm himself, so the individual bought the Savage MSR-15 Patrol rifle from a federally licensed firearm dealer in Tomkins County under his own name.

-The affidavit also states that Reynolds was detained in June of 2016 under Section 941 of the New York State Mental Hygiene Law, which states that police may take custody of "any person who appears to be mentally ill and is conducting himself or herself in a manner which is likely to result in serious harm to the person or others" and transport them to a hospital.
+The affidavit also states that Reynolds was detained in June 2016 under Section 941 of the New York State Mental Hygiene Law, which states that police may take custody of "any person who appears to be mentally ill and is conducting himself or herself in a manner which is likely to result in serious harm to the person or others" and transport them to a hospital.

 In a communication to the Ithaca campus community Friday, Vice President for University Relations Joel M. Malina wrote that law enforcement does not believe there is currently a threat to Cornell's campus.
 "This is a good reminder that we can all help to keep our community safe by immediately reporting suspicious activity."